Peter Costigan

 Peter Costigan (21 June 1935 – 5 August 2002) was an Australian journalist and Lord Mayor of Melbourne from 1999 to 2001.

-In 1999, Costigan was elected a Councillor of the City of Melbourne and subsequently elected Lord Mayor by fellow Councillors, defeating rival Councillor John So with a majority of 5-to-4 votes.
+Early years

 Costigan grew up in Preston, a suburb of Melbourne and was educated by the Jesuits at St Patricks College, East Melbourne.
 He completed his tertiary education at the University of Melbourne.

+Political career

+Costigan unsuccessfully contested the 1996 Melbourne City Council election on the "Melbourne First" ticket.

+In 1999, he was elected a councillor of the City of Melbourne and subsequently elected lord mayor by fellow Councillors, defeating rival Councillor John So with a majority of 5-to-4 votes.

+Personal life

 Costigan was the younger brother of the twins Michael and Frank Costigan.